vclab-dev/CAFT/README.md

 ---
 Accepted at [TradiCV Workshop, ICCV 21](https://sites.google.com/view/tradicv)

-We will release the code very soon.
+Update on running the code and dependencies will be updated soon.